nadeschda/coursework-gge-summer2015/README.md

 A tree is composed of branches and leaves.
 By default, the tree is generated and rendered as a bare tree.
 The leaves can be toggled on/off using the `Control Panel` which is a user interface created with the [controlP5 Library](http://www.sojamo.de/libraries/controlP5/).

-A branch is represented by a cylindrical `PShape` object drawn using `QUAD_STRIP`s.
-I used the code from the [Processing shader tutorial](https://processing.org/tutorials/pshader/) to generate the geometry.
+A branch is represented by a cylindrical `PShape` object and it is drawn using `QUAD_STRIP`s.
+I followed the example from the [Processing shader tutorial](https://processing.org/tutorials/pshader/) to generate the geometry.
 A noise-generated texture is applied to give the shape the color pattern and look of a bark.
 The following images are examples of textures generated with the `noise()` function.
 The left one (a combination of `noise()` and `sin()`) provides an interesting pattern which unfortunately loses its appeal when applied to the geometry - hence, the image on the right represents the kind of texture that is applied - note that each time the program starts, the texture is newly calculated.
-In the applied shader the texture is sampled and the final color and simple lighting (based on the 'Processing shader tutorial') is calculated.
+In the applied shader the texture is sampled and the final color and simple lighting (based on the [Processing shader tutorial](https://processing.org/tutorials/pshader/)) is calculated.
 <br />

 <div class="almost-centering">